Social Icons

 Directed by Paul Feig

-I give the movie one thing; I did not see somethings coming.
-It looked predictable, but in the end all my predictions were wrong.
-That aside the movie is just another hope of creating a franchise by doing some remix of the old fairy tales we know.
-The movie has a knack of forgetting its own characters, over playing some instances, and generating feelings between characters that never existed in the first place.
+I’ll give the movie one thing: I didn’t see some things coming.
+It looked predictable, but in the end, all my predictions were wrong.
+That aside, the movie is just another attempt at creating a franchise by remixing old fairy tales.
+Unfortunately, it has a habit of forgetting its own characters, overplaying certain moments, and forcing emotions between characters that never existed in the first place.

-The movie had an idea, this adventure fantasy work will change the way we see things when it comes to fairy tale stories stores.
-The movie failed in doing this.
+The movie had an idea: this adventure fantasy would change how we see fairy tale stories.
+But it failed miserably.

-From here the movie just sinks into oblivion of the two wanting to get Sophie into the school of good while an old evil magical man wants to make sure things stay as there are so he can gain more power.
+From there, the movie spirals into an endless mess.
+The two girls are determined to get Sophie into the School of Good, while an old, evil magical man tries to maintain the status quo to gain more power.

 Enter the Fat Dragon (1978)